People in search of an authentic and traditional English pub experience manage to keep The Turf Tavern buzzing despite its almost secret location.

-The fictional detective, created by Colin Dexter and featured on the long running British television series, was only one of this pub's famous customers.
-Elizabeth Taylor and Richard Burton were reputed to stop in while staying nearby.
-It's also alleged to be the place where, during his Oxford University days, Bill Clinton didn't inhale.
+The fictional detective, created by Colin Dexter and featured on the long-running British television series, was only one of this pub's famous (if fictional) customers.
+Among the real live celebs: Elizabeth Taylor and Richard Burton were reputed to stop in while staying nearby; the cast and crew of the Harry Potter films hung out while shooting in Oxford; Stephen Hawking, Thomas Hardy, Emma Watson and Ernest Hemingway bent their elbows at this bar (not all at the same time).
+It's also alleged to be the place where, during their Oxford University days, former Australian PM Bob Hawke downed a yard of ale in 11 seconds --making the Guinness Book of Records--and President Bill Clinton, famously, didn't inhale.

 Turn down New College Lane, across from the Bodleian Library.
-Pass under Oxford's much photographed Bridge of Sighs and turn left into St. Helen's Passage, an alley so narrow you may not be able to spread both your arms.
+Pass under Oxford's much-photographed Bridge of Sighs and almost immediately turn left into St. Helen's Passage, an alley so narrow you may not be able to spread both your arms.
 It used to be called Hell Passage.
 In Evelyn Waugh's Brideshead Revisited Charles says, "The Turf in Hell Passage knew us well."

-Main courses range from traditional English pub dishes like cumberland sausages and mash, beef and ale pie, and fish and chips, to burgers and salads.
+Main courses range from traditional English pub dishes like Cumberland sausages and mash, beef and ale pie, and fish and chips, to burgers and salads.
 Sides include great triple cooked chips.
-Desserts are traditional and solidy English -- sticky toffee pudding, Eton Mess cheesecake, triple chocolate brownie.
-I like the dipping doughnuts with strawberry and apple dipping sauce.
+Desserts are traditional and solidly English--sticky toffee pudding, Eton Mess cheesecake, triple chocolate brownie.
+We like the dipping doughnuts with strawberry and apple dipping sauce.

-Wrapped by other buildings on all sides, the pub's three outdoor beer gardens are comfortable year round.
-Charcoal, in large braziers, keeps the beer gardens even cosier and customers are invited to toast marshmallows over them -- especially popular with kids.
+Wrapped by other buildings on all sides, the pub's three outdoor beer gardens are comfortable year-round.
+In the Middle Ages, these courtyards were venues for cockfights and worse.
+The pub's name comes from the turfmen or turf accountants (bookies) who took bets here.
+But that's all ancient history, today the beer gardens are kept cozy by charcoal, in large braziers and customers are invited to toast marshmallows over them -- especially popular with kids.

 It's a rare pub, nowadays, that manages to be crowded with locals yet cheerful and friendly to strangers at the same time.
 Take the trouble to find this wonderful, atmospheric pub.